 Karen lives in Prince William County with her husband and three children.

-- Zoning and Land Use: Representation of developers and landowners in connection with rezoning and special use permits, sign permits and subdivision approvals.
+- Zoning and Land Use: Provided zoning analysis in connection with various clients’ potential purchase of land for commercial and industrial uses, including evaluation of property within data center opportunity zone in Prince William County, and represented developers and landowners in connection with rezoning and special use permits, sign permits and subdivision approvals.

 - Reciprocal Easements: Represented regional shopping mall owner in connection with subdivision and sale of mall parcel and drafted and negotiated complex reciprocal easement and operating agreement in connection with sale.